-AGILE produces a journal, AGILITY, twice a year and the Newsletter after each of the National Committees meetings is to update the membership of interesting and relevant issues
+AGILE produces a journal called AGILITY twice a year, and a Newsletter after each of the National Committees meetings to update the membership of interesting and relevant issues

-All aspects of the governance of AGILE are set out in our constitution.
-We hold an AGM, if you wish further information regarding this please contact us directly.
+All aspects of the governance of AGILE are set out in our constitution and we hold an AGM.
+If you wish further information regarding this please contact us directly.